 Leadership in Philadelphia

-Executive Director and Vice President for City Year Philadelphia
+Executive Director and Senior Vice President

-As for service to the city of Philadelphia, Darryl is the former co-chair of the National Service Task Force in Philadelphia, a current member of the Cedar Park Neighbor Association Scholarship Committee and member of the Fast Start mentoring program.
-Likewise, he is active in the Philadelphia African-American Leadership Development Forum — of which he was an inaugural class member — as well as the Urban League Leadership Forum.
+For Darryl, service is a lifestyle.
+He remains a steady advocate for mentorship and youth education both at work and outside of the office.
+Among his many civic engagement activities, Darryl has served on Penn State’s Alumni Council, is the former co-chair of the National Service Task Force in Philadelphia, a current member of the Cedar Park Neighbor Association Scholarship Committee, and member of the Fast Start mentoring program.
+Likewise, he is active in the Philadelphia African-American Leadership Development Forum sponsored by the Urban League, of which he was an inaugural member.

 Throughout all his roles, Darryl takes pride in connecting people to build networks and get things done.
 He has received numerous accolades for his work, including being named as a 2015 Brothers Network honoree, 2010 Outstanding Alumni Council Member awardee, the K. David Weidner Diversity Award recipient, a 2018 “Made Man” honoree, and a 2019 Philadelphia Business Journal Minority Business Leader award recipient.

 Kyle Casey began her career with City Year Philadelphia in 2008, serving as an AmeriCorps member at Olney High School.
 As Managing Director of Development, Kyle builds and maintains strategic relationships with corporate, foundation and individual donors to ensure City Year Philadelphia has the funding and resources needed to implement our service model with fidelity.